What Taxes Do I Have to Pay When I Sell My House in Texas? Real Estate Selling and Tax Guide

 Criteria for Qualifying for Tax Exemptions

-You must meet many IRS rules to earn the principal home tax exemption.
-The property must have been your primary residence for at least two of the last five years before you sold it.
-This need requires substantial proof; thus, you need reliable financial records and proof of residence.
-A voter registration card, utility bills, and a driver’s license with your address can prove your residence.
-The exemption can only be used every two years; thus, it’s rarely used.
-If you want to sell many homes quickly, you must recognize this restriction when preparing your long-term finances.
-You may maximize profits while following the law by planning your real estate transactions around this.
-For two years, a sale may prevent additional transactions.
+You need to follow many IRS rules to qualify for the principal home tax exemption.
+You must have lived in the property as your main home for at least two of the past five years before you sold it.
+This need requires substantial proof, you need reliable financial records and proof of residence.
+Proof of residence may be shown with a voter registration card, utility bills and a driver’s license with your address.
+If you want to sell many homes quickly you must be aware of this limitation when preparing your long term finances.
+If you structure your real estate transactions properly, you can maximize profits and still stay within the law.
+A sale could prevent additional transactions for two years.

 What Are Capital Gains and How Do They Impact Your Sale?